 Finally, try to relax, and repeat after me: “YOU GOT THIS!”

-Have a comment or question about flying with a baby?
+Do you have a comment or question about any of these flying with baby tips?
 We’d love to hear from you.
 Leave your thoughts in the comments below.

 Like it?
-Pin this list of tips for flying with a baby!
+Pin this list of travel tips for flying with a baby!

 This list of travel tips for flying with a baby was first written in December 2015 and was most recently updated in October 2023 for accuracy and more comprehensive information.